AugustinasMK/TheHashRacer/README.md

 ![Meme](https://funnymemes.co/memes/Slow_and_Steady_Funny_Meme.jpg)

 ## Getting started
 You can get the binary from the [releases tab](https://github.com/AugustinasMK/TheHashRacer/releases) here on Github.
-The binary is standalone and only requires you to pass the path to your generator executable or build it yourself (see below for instructions).
+The binary is standalone and only requires you to pass the path to your generator executable.
+You can also build the binary yourself (see below for instructions).

 The code in this repository has been written in C++ and will thus require [`CMAKE`](https://cmake.org/) and `MAKE`(comes with either GNU or MinGW) to work correctly.
 These are the steps to get the racer up and running: